robertdpowell/rp_blog/_posts/2021-11-02-Team Topologies.md

 ---
 layout: fullpost
 title: Team Topologies
-summary: My highlights from the Team Topologies book.
+summary: "An effective, modern organisation building and running software is a product of the interactions between teams".
 series: notes
 published: true
 ---